Andy Lee

 Bio

-Andy Lee, a seven-time national champion and four-time National Coach of the Year, enters his seventh season at the helm of the Northwest Florida State College softball program.
+Andy Lee — a seven-time national champion, four-time National Coach of the Year, and 2026 NJCAA Hall of Fame inductee — enters his eighth season as head coach of Northwest Florida State softball.

 After a disappointing finish in the FCSAA State Tournament, the Raiders earned an at-large bid to the NJCAA DI Softball World Series in Yuma, Ariz., where they ran the table with five straight wins—capping the run with back-to-back victories over No. 1 seed Florida SouthWestern.
 Lee was named both Coach of the Tournament and NJCAA National Coach of the Year for his efforts.